harrislapiroff/chromamine.com/src/posts/making-blog-post-source-files-available-with-11ty.md

     url: https://www.facebook.com/harrislap/posts/pfbid0xKnxZNRbC4ZqsuMVcc91h7NACG9erXT5FRb4zBEQ8qKN9kKBEnJSPRn2F5JBJfhQl
 ---

 You can now view the source file for any blog post on my site by replacing the trailing slash with `.txt` in the URL.
 For example, the source file for this post is available [here](/2024/08/making-blog-post-source-files-available-with-11ty.txt).
 You can also replace the trailing slash with the original file extension of the source.
-Most of my blog posts are composed in Markdown, so the extention will usually be `.md`, but my setup also supports the occasional `.ojs` (for [Observable notebooks][ojs]) or `.html` post.
+Most of my blog posts are composed in Markdown, so the extension will usually be `.md`, but my setup also supports the occasional `.ojs` (for [Observable notebooks][ojs]) or `.html` post.
 But `.txt` will always work.

 [ojs]: /2023/11/11ty-and-observable/